 The state is a special organization of force: it is an organization of violence for the suppression of some class.
 What class must the proletariat suppress?
 Naturally, only the exploiting class, i.e., the bourgeoisie.
-The working people need the state only to suppress that is consistently revolutionary, the proletariat can direct class that is consistently revolutionary, the only class that can unite all the working and exploited people in the struggle against the bourgeoisie, in completely removing it.
+The working people need the state only to suppress the resistance of the exploiters, and only the proletariat can direct this suppression, can carry it out.
+For the proletariat is the only class that is consistently revolutionary, the only class that can unite all the working and exploited people in the struggle against the bourgeoisie, in completely removing it.